| Caranthir had identified forty

 "and I am sure that Lord Fingolfin and Lord Caranthir will

-have had similar results."
+have done the same."
 The two elves nodded in agreement.
+"But

 Eowyn looked ruefully at the mountain of paper lying on the table.